 When you are on such a long trip you certainly need a little break in the middle.
 Our break was after three hours.
 Time for lunch.
 (Yes, in Cambodia people like to eat their lunch really early.
 Even if it is just 10.30 am like in our case)

 We stopped by a little restaurant which was part of a floating village.
 The prices of the drinks were kind of overpriced, so rather bring something with you on the boat.
-The food was more or less fine pricewise and the quality was good.
+The food was more or less fine regarding its price and the quality was good.
 But if you tend to avoid street food in Cambodia this food might also not be your favorite.
 Better bring some snacks for the way.

 The restaurant also offers a toilet.
 It is a little squatting toilet (to which you will be probably used at this point when traveling through Southeast Asia) without a door.
 (I don’t know whether this door thing is normal or was just temporary)

-Keep on along the Tonle Sap
+Continue along the Tonle Sap

 After some time you will realize the change of the river as you are about to enter the huge Tonle Sap.
 Floating through the water plants it kinda feels like passing a street which is slightly bigger than the boat itself.
 It just looks gorgeous.